aptof/mat-common-dialog/projects/mat-common-dialog/README.md

 # MatCommonDialog

-This library provides two component for MatDialog for **Angular 8** and above, a notification component and a confirm component.
+This library provides common reusable components for MatDialog for **Angular 8** and above, a notification component and a confirm component.

 ## Screenshots
 ![Notification](https://raw.githubusercontent.com/aptof/mat-common-dialog/master/images/notification.png)